storekeeper-company/magento2-plugin/develop.md

 ### Step 5: Create a database
-Either using MYSQL CLI or other supported methods for Magento 2, Create a database with the name 'magento' Make sure that your database user which you will be using has the correct permissions as well.
+Either using MYSQL CLI or other supported methods for Magento 2, Create a database with the name 'magento' Also make a new user for MySQL that you'll be using for this project.
+Afterwards grant all permission on our new database.

 ### Step 6: Run your setup command
 In your project root folder (for example /var/www/html/magento/) run the following command: